linsesh/WindPowerForecasting/README.md

 # WindPowerForecasting
 Forecast wind power and electricity production of wind turbines

-This repository contains several models and allows to easily modify several hyper parameters.
+This repository contains several models and allows to easily modify some hyper parameters.

 ### KerasBatchGenerator
 Classic batch generator to configure, which provide inputs and teaching signals